MaxKev1n/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Phd student of Microelectronics
+role: PhD student of Microelectronics

 # Organizations/Affiliations to show in About widget
 organizations: